ngoziharrison/ngozi-presentations/Cluster 10B Discussion Week 2.md

 This is David Starr Jordan, first president of Stanford University and Eugenicist

 ---
+# Eugenics and California

+In the early 20th century California was an important center for eugenicist thought.
+In addition to Stanford University, **The Human Betterment Foundation** was founded in 1928.
+Psychologist Lewis Terman was a member and created the **IQ test** in 1916.

+---
 # Eugenics is the science of human racial improvement through controlled reproduction